-3. If the user is not registered for Easi / Easiest, option to register is available at https://web.cdslindia.com/myeasi/Registration/EasiRegistration .
-4. Alternatively, the user can directly access e-Voting page by providing demat Account Number and PAN from a link in www.cdslindia.com home page.
-The system will authenticate the user by sending OTP on registered Mobile & Email as recorded in the demat Account.
-After successful authentication, user will be provided links for the respective ESP i.e. NSDL where the e-Voting is in progress.
-Individual Shareholders You can also login using the login credentials of your demat account through your Depository (holding securities in demat Participant registered with NSDL/CDSL for e-Voting facility.
-Once login, you will be able to mode) login through their see e-Voting option.
-Once you click on e-Voting option, you will be redirected to NSDL/CDSL depository participants Depository site after successful authentication, wherein you can see e-Voting feature.
+Type of shareholders Login Method Individual Shareholders (holding securities in demat mode) login through their depository participants You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility.
+Once login, you will be able to see e-Voting option.
+Once you click on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein you can see e-Voting feature.
 Click on options available against company name or e-Voting service provider-NSDL and you will be redirected to e-Voting website of NSDL for casting your vote during the remote e-Voting period or joining virtual meeting & voting during the meeting.